EVATool/fae-architecture-log/_decisions/sig-api-db-version-control.md

 ## Why is there need for such a decision?
 We need a tool that helps us to migrate.
 Migrations from database systems or individual tables.
+We need a version controll for our database.
 ## Additional sources for better understanding the background

 [Liquibase](https://www.liquibase.org/)